-Why Choose Visual Studio.Net?
+Why Choose Visual Studio.Net for system development?

 Visual Studio.Net is a fifth generation integrated development environment (IDE) that lets developers adopt a unified programming paradigm, regardless of the language chosen.
 The Integrated Development Environment includes Visual Basic, ASP.Net, Visual C#, Visual C++, Visual J#, Visual F#, Web Services, Web Control Library, Console Applications, Windows Services.

 Visual Studio.Net has taken off with a bang